Unboxed-Software/solana-course/content/solana-nft.md

 ### 10. Enable Whitelist

-Next, let's update our Candy Machine to enable whitelist settings.
+Let's update our Candy Machine to enable whitelist settings.

-Open the `config.json` file and reset the `gatekeeper` field to `null`.
+First, open the `config.json` file and reset the `gatekeeper` field to `null`.

 ```json
     "gatekeeper": null